psychopy/workshops/source/tutorials/index.rst

 -	`Digit span tasks <digit_span_task.html>`_

-Code
+Python Code (local use)
 ---------------------------------------------

-Below are various tips/tricks/recipes/how-tos for PsychoPy.
-They involve something that is a little more involved than you would find in FAQs, but too specific for the manual as such (should they be there?).
+Below are various tips/tricks/recipes/how-tos for using python in PsychoPy.
+They involve something that is a little more involved than you would find in FAQs, but too specific for the manual.

 .. toctree::
    :maxdepth: 1